A portfolio review doesn’t have to be expensive or complicated. With The Portfolio 2nd OpinionTM, it isn’t!

 During our call, we will discuss where you are today, and where you want to be.
 We’ll review the areas of retirement saving, tax planning, asset allocation, asset location, investments, retirement distributions, estate planning, insurance, and more.

 Step 3.
-Portfolio 2nd OpinionTM Delivery – One Day
+Portfolio 2nd OpinionTM Write-Up Delivery – Three-Day Turn-Around

-Following our call, you receive the Portfolio 2nd OpinionTM.
-This simple document outlines everything you can do to improve your finances.
+Following our call, you receive the Portfolio 2nd OpinionTM write-up.
+This simple document outlines what you can do to improve your finances.

 Is the Portfolio 2nd OpinionTM a Comprehensive Financial Plan of a Client’s Overall Position or a Portfolio Analysis?